Jimmy Dean: Entertainment career

 Dean had his first hit, "Bumming Around", in 1953 on the 4 Star label (written by Pete Graves, credited to "C. Graves" on the Quality label).
 Dean signed with Columbia Records in 1957.

 He had minor pop hits, such as "Little Sandy Sleighfoot" (a Christmas novelty song) and "Sing Along", later used as the theme for TV's Sing Along with Mitch, hosted by chorus leader Mitch Miller.

 In 1954, Dean hosted the popular Washington, D.C., radio program Town and Country Time on WARL-AM, and with his Texas Wildcats became popular in the Mid-Atlantic region.
 Patsy Cline and Roy Clark got their starts on the show.
 Although Cline and Dean became good friends, Clark (Dean's lead guitarist) was fired by the singer for what was explained as his chronic tardiness.
 Dean replaced Clark with Billy Grammer.
 In 1955, Town and Country Time moved to WMAL-TV (now WJLA-TV) on weekday afternoons.
 Dean and the Texas Wildcats also appeared during 1957 on Town and Country Jamboree on WMAL-TV on Saturdays, which was also carried by TV stations in neighboring Maryland and Virginia on a regional network.

-Also during 1957, while he lived in Arlington, Virginia, Dean hosted Country Style on WTOP-TV (now WUSA-TV).
-CBS picked up the show nationally from Washington for eight months in 1957 under the name The Morning Show.
-Then from September 14, 1958, to June 1959, CBS carried The Jimmy Dean Show on weekday and Saturday afternoons.
+Also during 1957, while he lived in Arlington County, Virginia, Dean hosted Country Style on WTOP-TV (now WUSA-TV).
+CBS picked up the show nationally from Washington from April 8 to December 13, 1957 under the name The Morning Show.
+In addition, Dean hosted his first prime time show, a half-hour summer series The Jimmy Dean Show that aired from Washington, DC, on CBS from June 22 to September 14, 1957 from 10:30 to 11 p.m. on Saturday nights.
+Then from September 14, 1958 to June 1959, CBS carried The Jimmy Dean Show on weekday and Saturday afternoons.

 Dean became best known for "Big Bad John", his 1961 recitation song about a heroic miner.
 Recorded in Nashville, the record went to number one on the Billboard pop chart and inspired many imitations and parodies.
 It sold over one million copies and was awarded a gold disc.
 The track peaked at number two in the UK Singles Chart.
 The song won Dean the 1962 Grammy Award for Best Country & Western Recording.
 He had several more top 40 songs, including a top 10 in 1962 with "PT-109", a song in honor of President John F. Kennedy's bravery in World War II, with the sinking of his PT-boat in the South Pacific Ocean by the Japanese.